Don’t begrudge the drudgery. A laundry room can have loads of style

 Even a laundry room can be a suitable place for artful displays, such as these antique beer bottles arrayed above a commodious sink in Michelle and John Sonderegger’s laundry room.

-In this Mission Hills home, sleek gray-green Ann Sacks glass tile, citrus-green trim and moss-green laminate cabinetry surround the Bosch washer and dryer to create a space worth spending time in.
+In this Mission Hills home, RDM Architecture added sleek gray-green Ann Sacks glass tile, citrus-green trim and moss-green laminate cabinetry around the Bosch washer and dryer to create a space worth spending time in.